 By C1 Train

 The C1 (Cercanias) urban train is one of the easiest and most convenient ways to travel from Malaga Airport to Malaga city centre.
 The train provides a direct link to Malaga from the airport, stopping along the way to other areas in the city such as Guadalhorce, Victoria Kent, Maria Zambrano bus and train station, and Centro Alameda – which is the last stop.
 A ticket from the airport to the city centre costs 1,80 euros and can be purchased at one of the machines at the station.
 The machines are very easy to use, are multi language including English, and accept both cash and card.
 Make sure to keep the ticket, as you will need it to exit the barriers at your destination.
+Recently, you can also tap in and tap off if you have a contactless card, so you can skip the queues at the ticket machines.

 The C1 train station is very easy to find at the Malaga Airport.
 Simply exit the airport through the arrivals gate and walk straight, passing underneath the bridge to the parking, and leaving the taxi ranks behind you.
 The last building you will reach is the train station, which is in the underground.